-New: Part II of The Buddhist Discipline in Relation to Bhikkhunis
+New: Complete volume: The Buddhist Discipline in Relation to Bhikkhunis.
+Click Here.

 This website sprung primarily from a wish to share the teachings and translations of Venerable Ajahn Payutto (Phra Payutto; Tahn Chao Khun Brahmagunabhorn), one of Thailand’s most respected and revered monks.
 His monumental work titled Buddhadhamma is considered by many to be one of the most important compendiums of the Buddhist teachings of the modern era.
 An ambitious project is underway to complete the translation of this text into English.
 It is my privilege to be at the forefront of this project, after having spent some time living with Ven.
 Payutto when I was a monk and now receiving his blessing to translate his books.

 The Buddhadhamma Foundation in Bangkok, a non-profit publishing company, has invited me to work for them, with the aim of completing this translation before the end of 2014.
 At the moment, three chapters of Buddhadhamma have been published as separate volumes, and two more books are being prepared for publication.
 Excerpts from all of these books are available on this website, along with information on how to acquire the complete volumes.

 In addition, I hope this website can be a resource for information on the Buddha’s teachings.
 It is my intention to use the blog to discuss such questions as: